rafccq/rust-chat/README.md

 ## Protocol

-The protocol is very simple: a header indicates the message type (MESSAGE, ACK, DISCONNECTED)
+The protocol is very simple: the header `h` indicates the message type (MESSAGE, ACK, DISCONNECTED), followed by the byte buffer contents, which holds the encoded message.
+When the message type is ACK or DISCONNECTED, contents is empty:

 | h | contents |

-The byte buffer _contents _ holds the encoded message.
-When the message type is ACK or DISCONNECTED, contents is empty.
-Example:
+Examples:

-ACK:
+**ACK:**

 | 0xA |

-DISCONNECTED:
+**DISCONNECTED:**

 | 0xC |

-MESSAGE "Hello":
+**MESSAGE "Hello":**

 | 0xB | 'h' 'e' 'l' 'l' 'o' |